schlagert/syslog/README.md

   `syslog` does now integrate as a proper `logger` handler and inherited some of the nice features known from the `lager` backend, e.g. structured data from metadata (#15)
-* Change the default value for the `hostname_transform` option to `log`.
+* Change the default value for the `hostname_transform` option to `long`.
 This is done to be compliant to RFC 5424 by default, even when short hostnames are used for Erlang distribution.

 ### 3.4.4